Yorktown-class aircraft carrier: Operational history

 By the end of World War II, Enterprise had been considerably modified.
-Her final displacement was 32,060 tons and her final armament was 8 single 5-inch/38 caliber DP guns, 40 40 mm Bofors AA guns, 6 quad and 8 twin (replacing the ineffective 1.1"/75 caliber gun quad mounts which the Yorktown class had initially been fitted with) and 50 single 20 mm Oerlikon AA cannons.
-The Yorktowns had proved to be vulnerable to torpedoes, and while undergoing repairs at Bremerton, Washington, from July to October, 1943, Enterprise received an extensive refit, which included an anti-torpedo blister that significantly improved her underwater protection.
+Her final displacement was 32,060 tons and her final armament was eight single 5-inch/38 caliber DP guns, 40 40 mm Bofors AA guns, six quad and eight twin (replacing the ineffective 1.1"/75 caliber gun quad mounts with which the Yorktown class had initially been fitted) and 50 single 20 mm Oerlikon AA cannons.
+The Yorktown ships had proved to be vulnerable to torpedoes, and while undergoing repairs at Bremerton, Washington, from July to October, 1943, Enterprise received an extensive refit, which included an antitorpedo blister that significantly improved her underwater protection.

-With the commissioning of the more advanced Essex and carriers, Enterprise was surplus for post war needs.
+With the commissioning of the more advanced Essex and carriers, Enterprise was surplus for postwar needs.
 She entered New York Naval Shipyard on 18 January 1946 for deactivation, and was decommissioned on 17 February 1947.
 Stricken from the list in 1959 after multiple attempts to preserve her as a museum and memorial, ex-Enterprise met her fate in the breaker's yards at Kearny, New Jersey, in 1960, although several artifacts were retained.